 The Department of Foreign Languages offers Bachelor of Arts degrees in French and Spanish, and minors in those two languages.
 Students majoring in French or Spanish may also choose a program leading to teacher licensure.
-Together with our partners across campus, we offer minors in Italian studies, German studies, Latin American studies, classical studies and Asian studies.
-A minor in Middle Eastern studies is under development.
-These degrees pair nicely with degrees in international studies, business, history, philosophy, art history, engineering, chemistry, religion and physics, to name a few.
+Together with our partners across campus, we offer minors in Italian studies, German studies, Latin American studies, Middle East studies, classical studies and Asian studies.
+These degrees pair nicely with majors in international studies, business, history, philosophy, art history, engineering, chemistry, religion and physics, to name a few.

 In the French and Spanish programs, course offerings are balanced among literary, cultural and linguistic study.
-The minors in Italian studies and German studies require language studies and classes on cultural topics taught in English.
+The minors in Italian studies and German studies require language study and classes on cultural topics taught in English.
 Classroom learning is enhanced by video and computer technology as well as study abroad opportunities.